Skip to main content

 Commit syntax

-A commit can be identified by either its local ID (#<n>) or its server ID (c/<n>).
-Both forms may optionally specify a version (v<number>).
+When running commands, a commit can be identified by its local ID (just the number, e.g. 3) or its server ID (prefixed with c/ or c, e.g. c/7 and c7).
+Both forms may optionally append a version with v<number>.

 Aliases